vinnydiehl/nds_toolkit/README.md

 add_options --add-pointer-searcher
 add_options --add-code-porter
 add_options --add-code-compressor
+add_options --add-code-beautifier
 ```

+As of now, the only way to use the Code Beautifier page is to enable it as a
+build option.
+The page is disabled in the default configuration.

 To apply your selected options to be used next build, run ```./configure```.
 If
 there is no ```.ndsconfig``` or if the file is blank, by default all pages